djdavetrouble/macpogoconvenience/README.md

 A script and instructions to add keyboard text replacements for trash and perfect pokemon go IVs Install https://github.com/rodionovd/shortcuts/releases into /usr/local/bin

-Download all of this stuff from this guthub
+Download all of this stuff from this guthub (green clone or download button up and to the right)

 Open a Terminal

-type "cd " <thats a space after cd < don't type the quotes actually
+Type "cd " <thats a space after cd < don't type the quotes actually
 Then drag the folder that you downloaded from guthub
 then hit return
-then "cd PoGo-Convenience-chopped and screwed" < don't type the quotes actually
+then "cd PoGo-Convenience-chopped\ and\ screwed" < don't type the quotes actually
 Then hit return
 then type chmod +x ivsmackdown.sh
 then type ./ivsmackdown.sh